RooyyDoe/project-1-1920/README.md

 - [X] Generated presentation templates with the data of the books
 - [X] Full screen option for presentations
 - [X] Writen box by author on presentation template
+- [X] Able to edit content that is in the presentation template
+- [X] Styling adjusted to children

 ## Large description